Brain Reboot

 About the Author

-Dr. Michael Henry is the director of Electroconvulsive Therapy and medical director of Dauten Family Center for Bipolar Treatment Innovation at Massachusetts General Hospital and an Associate Professor in Psychiatry at Harvard Medical School.
+Dr. Michael Henry is the director of the ECT service at Massachusetts General Hospital in Boston, MA and a lecturer at Harvard Medical School.
 He completed his residency in psychiatry at the University of Massachusetts Medical Center in Worcester, MA, and a fellowship in clinical pharmacology at the National Institute of Mental Health in Bethesda, MD.
 He is a member of the American Society of Clinical Psychopharmacology, and the International Society for ECT and Neurostimulation, and is a Fellow of the International College of Neuropsychopharmacology.
 He has presented his work treating patients with these three treatments both nationally and internationally.

 Learn more about this author